-This study is a randomized, single-blind, placebo-controlled study to assess the efficacy and safety of ciraparantag administered to healthy volunteers anticoagulated with apixaban measuring clotting times using Whole Blood Clotting Time (WBCT).
+This study is a randomized, single-blind, placebo-controlled study to assess the efficacy and safety of ciraparantag administered to healthy volunteers anticoagulated with rivaroxaban measuring clotting times using Whole Blood Clotting Time (WBCT).
 All subjects will undergo screening up to 36 days prior to enrollment.
-Randomization will take place on Day 4.
+Randomization will take place on Day 3.

 Subjects will be enrolled sequentially.
-If the Screening visit takes place within 3 weeks prior to check-in, the check-in procedures may be modified to exclude redundant procedures (safety laboratory tests, ECG, and physical examination) at the discretion of the Investigator.
+If the Screening visit takes place within 3 week prior to check-in, the check-in procedures may be modified to exclude redundant procedures (safety laboratory tests, ECG, and physical examination) at the discretion of the Investigator.
 There will be a safety review after completion of treatment in one cohort and the initiation of treatment in the subsequent cohort.

 Subjects (n=16 per cohort) will be randomized in a 3:1 ratio to receive ciraparantag or placebo (saline for injection).
-For the dosing schema, please refer to the figure below.
+For dosing scheme, please refer to the figure below.

-All subjects will receive 10 mg apixaban for 3.5 days (Twice daily Q12 on Days 1-3 and once on the morning of Day 4).
-On Day 4, approximately 3 hours after administering apixaban, study drug or placebo will be intravenously (IV) administered.
-Study drug or placebo will be administered only to those subjects who have a minimum increase in clotting time of 20% (as measured by WBCT) above Day 1 pre-apixaban baseline at the pre-study drug (i.e., 2.75 hours post-apixaban) time point on Day 4.
-Any subject who does not have a minimum increase in clotting time of 20% above the Day 1 pre-apixaban baseline at the pre-study drug time point on Day 4 will be discontinued from the study and replaced.
+All subjects will receive a single dose of 20 mg rivaroxaban QD in the morning on Days 1-3.
+Study drug will be administered only to those subjects who have a minimum increase in clotting time of 25% (as measured by WBCT) above baseline at the pre-study drug (i.e., 3.75 hours post rivaroxaban) time point on Day 3.
+Any subject who does not have a minimum increase in clotting time of 25% above baseline at the pre-study drug time point on Day 3 will be discontinued from the study and replaced.
+At 4 hours following rivaroxaban a single intravenous (IV) dose of study drug (ciraparantag or placebo) will be administered.